 Players: physical, quick, direct

 Characteristics: The no-nonsense British style incorporates a lot of traditional values that have been present in England since the emergence of football.
-Attacks are set up quickly with few touches on the ball.
-Passes are direct, often sent over the defense.
-This fast pace mentality often leads to fierce fighting over 50-50 balls.
-Crosses are served in from any available position.
+Attacks are set up quickly and with few touches.
+This fast-pace mentality often leads to fierce fighting over 50-50 balls.
+Passes are direct, often sent over the defense and crosses are served from any situation.

 Success: In the modern game, English club teams have generally struggled in international competition.
 Manchester United and Chelsea are exceptions although both clubs play a completely different game outside of England.
 More recently, the country has been trying to adopt a more continental approach and the FA has even appointed a foreign manager, Sven-Goran Eriksson.